HennyBicks01/RadzenPaletteCreator/README.md

 1. **Launch the Application**

-   Begin by launching Radzen Palette Maker.
+   Begin by launching Radzen Palette Creator.
 You'll be greeted with a user-friendly interface designed to make creating palettes simpler.

    <p align="center">
      <img src="Photos/photo1.png" alt="Launch Application"> <!-- Adjust the file name as necessary -->